goyek/goyek/README.md

 ok      0.176s
 ```

 Tired of writing `go run ./build` each time?
 Just add an alias to your shell.
-For example by adding the line below to `~/.bash_aliases`:
+For example, add the line below to `~/.bash_aliases`:

 ```shell
 alias gake='go run ./build'
 ```

-Additionally, take a look at the dogfooding [build pipeline](build/build.go).
+Additionally, take a look at this project's own build pipeline script - [build.go](build/build.go).

 ## Features

 ### Task registration

 The registered tasks are required to have a non-empty name.
-For future compatibility, it is strongly suggested to use only the following characters: letters (`a-z` and `A-Z`), digits (`0-9`), underscode (`_`), hyphen (`-`).
-Do not use equals character (`=`) as it is resvered for assigning parameters.
-A task which a given name can be only registered once.
+For future compatibility, it is strongly suggested to use only the following characters:

+- letters (`a-z` and `A-Z`)
+- digits (`0-9`)
+- underscore (`_`)
+- hyphens (`-`)

+Do not use the equals sign (`=`) as it is used for assigning parameters.

+A task with a given name can be only registered once.

 ### Task dependencies

 During task registration it is possible to add a dependency to an already registered task.
-When taskflow is processed, it makes sure that the dependency is executed before current task is run.
-Take notice that each task will be executed at most once.
+When taskflow is processed, it makes sure that the dependency is executed before the current task is run.
+Take note that each task will be executed at most once.

 ### Task command

 Task command is a function which is executed when a task is executed.
 It is not required to to set a command.
 Not having a command is very handy when registering "pipelines".

 ### Task runner